Updated: Nov 27

 Lately, I’ve been directing our route to the west side of the alley so as to avoid this temptation.
 Teeny is helpless to the intoxication of empty space, and is apt to rush out into the darkness, ignoring my calls.
 She is ignoring me now, as I whistle, galloping down the path towards the open expanse beyond.
 Buddy and Missy are delighted with this change in itinerary, and follow us up the stairs and out of Pleasantville Prison.

 And then suddenly, for no good reason at all, the thought of the Policeman insinuates.
-A flood of bilious resentment courses through my being like poison.
+A bilious flood of resentment courses through my being like poison.
 The stars are still hanging in the sky, but instead of counting them, I am counting my grievances.
 How he cranes and peers into my yard in search of infractions, his very gaze a laser beam of irritation.
-His petty objection to my birdfeeder, discourteous not only to me and my cats but also to the blameless wildlife.
+His petty objection to my birdfeeder, discourteous not only to me and my cats but also to the blameless birds.
 His disdainful comments about my garden, in which I labor to create an oasis of tranquility.
-And the ultimate insult: the needless fettering of my beautiful, wild-hearted, but harmless companions.
+And the ultimate insult: the needless fettering of my beautiful and wild-hearted, but harmless, companions.

 He is a maddening mystery, a sore spot I return to again and again, pressing and probing with no relief.
 What confluence of experiences combined to create a man whose circle of concern has reduced to the obsessive necessity of enforcing the rules upon his neighbors, ensuring their disgust and dislike?
 If only we were all to comply, to submit, would he then be at peace?
 Would we?